Synaps3Protocol/sep/README.md

 Synapse Standards Proposals

-This repository is a collection of SSP to improve Synapse Network - detailed ideas intended solicit discussion that leads to consensus.
+This repository is a collection of SSP to improve Synapse - detailed ideas intended solicit discussion that leads to consensus.

 SSP Process
 All ideas are welcome.
 An SSP should start as a pull request to this repo.
 Merged SSP should be considered "accepted".

-See the current listing of in-progress SCPs [here](https://github.com/Synapse/SSP/pulls)
+See the current listing of in-progress SCPs [here](https://github.com/Synapse/ssp/pulls)

 Process Status: `EXPERIMENTAL`